vvvvalvalval/my-js-tricks/README.md

 console.log("hello"); // logs "hello"
 var f = console.log; f("hello"); // throws an error

+// painful
-// painful : you can't do that ["hello","how","are","you ?"].map(console.log); // you can't do that.
+["hello","how","are","you ?"].map(console.log); // you can't do that.
 ```

-You can't avoid this issue by defining your own functions without this, but sometimes a library just won't give you a choice. `loyal_to` and `detached` are here to right this wrong.
+You can avoid this issue by defining your own functions without this, but sometimes a library just won't give you a choice. `loyal_to` and `detached` are here to right this wrong.

 `loyal_to` consumes an object `obj` and a function `f` (that supposedly was defined with `this`, or it would be useless), and returns a function that acts just like `f`, but for which `this` is "frozen" to always resolve to `obj`.